Monty Dickson Center

 In the fall of 2011, the Japan Foundation Center for Global Partnership announced the launch of the JET Memorial Project to commemorate Alaskan JET Program participant and UAA graduate Montgomery Dickson.
 The CGP committed to support various activities related to Japan-related studies at UAA for five years with the intent to enhance future generation’s understanding of Japan.
 In 2016, with a generous grant from Rasmuson Foundation, the Japan Center Tea Room in memory of Montgomery Dickson was created.

-- Brandon Locke, Director, World Languages, Anchorage School District
+- President: Brandon Locke: Director, World Languages and Immersion Programs, Anchorage School District

 Make a gift to help the Montgomery Dickson Center continue providing unique cultural